 There are several steps you can take to prevent your dog from getting Lyme or other tick-borne diseases:

 - Talk to your veterinarian about tick-borne diseases in your area.
-Wonder about the prevalence in your neck of the woods?
-Check out these handy prevalence maps.

 - Use a veterinarian-recommended tick preventive on your dog.